mharen/mharen.github.io/_posts/2010/2010-11-01-arduino-day-1-unpacking-and-fun-with.md

 ![IMAG0654[4].jpg](/assets/2010/IMAG0654[4].jpg)

-I don’t really care about Madagascar, but I did watch those movies and apparantly just helped to protect some forest there so…I guess what I’m trying to say is, “you’re welcome, Madagascar”.
+I don’t really care about Madagascar, but I did watch those movies and apparantly just helped to protect some forest there so...I guess what I’m trying to say is, “you’re welcome, Madagascar”.
 Actually, no, you’re not welcome, Madagascar, you suck.
 Whenever I play Risk, you just sit there off the coast of Africa demanding an unreasonable number of troops to protect and I’m sick of it.

 OK, back to the present.
 Here we are: